splunk/public-o11y-docs/gdi/monitors-orchestration/openshift-cluster.rst

       - ``clientCertPath``
       - no
       - ``string``
-      - The path to the TLS client cert on the pod’s filesystem, if using ``tls`` auth.
+      - The path to the TLS client cert on the pod's filesystem, if using ``tls`` auth.
    -

       - ``clientKeyPath``
       - no
       - ``string``
-      - The path to the TLS client key on the pod’s filesystem, if using ``tls`` auth.
+      - The path to the TLS client key on the pod's filesystem, if using ``tls`` auth.
    -

       - ``caCertPath``
       - no
       - ``string``
-      - Path to a CA certificate to use when verifying the API server’s TLS cert.
+      - Path to a CA certificate to use when verifying the API server's TLS cert.
 Generally, this is provided by Kubernetes alongside the service account token, which is picked up automatically, so this should rarely be necessary to specify.